Key takeaways

 Merz believes the U.S. position relative to the global economy remains strong, which allows the federal government more time to address the debt situation before it results in significant economic ramifications.

+As for the investment implications, a larger supply of bonds might put some upward pressure on interest rates, though that doesn’t yet seem to be a significant concern.
 Haworth says interest rates matter for equity investors because higher rates make bonds more competitive with stocks.
-“When the Fed began raising interest rates in 2022, price-to-earnings multiples for stocks were compressed.”
-In other words, investors demanded evidence of higher earnings to push up stock prices.
-“With interest rates stabilized since mid-2023, we’ve seen no further compression.
-Stock valuations are higher today, reflecting both higher earnings and expectations that rates will likely go down from here,” says Haworth.
-“If we are surprised and interest rates reset significantly higher from here, it could put more pressure on stock prices.”
+“With interest rates stabilized since mid-2023, stock valuations are generally higher today, reflecting both higher earnings and expectations that rates will likely go down from here,” says Haworth.

-Investors may wish to consider overweight positions in equities and real assets (such as commodities and real estate) to capitalize on continued economic growth and to counter higher inflation.
+Investors may wish to consider overweight positions in equities to capitalize on continued economic growth and to counter higher inflation.
 Fixed income holdings may be positioned with a modestly less-than-neutral weighting.
 However, Treasury securities and other fixed income investments should continue to play an important role in a broadly-diversified portfolio.
 U.S. Bank will closely monitor the government’s increasing debt burden and policies that influence long-run sustainability for signs of change in the broader investment landscape.
 Consider talking with your financial professional to make sure you have a comfort level with your current plan and investment position.

 Frequently asked questions